 - Refuse a gift at least two or three times before accepting it.

-- The following items are not suitable for gifts in China: clocks, handkerchiefs, umbrellas straw sandals, anything that resembles a stork or a crane.
+- Following Chinese etiquette, these items are not suitable for gifts in China: clocks, handkerchiefs, umbrellas straw sandals, anything that resembles a stork or a crane.
 These items are associated with separation, death, or bad luck.
 Also, don’t give any sharp objects, like scissors or knives, as these could imply cutting off the relationship.

 - Gifts from your home country are always welcome and appreciated.
 Chinese people also like to receive fruit and other produce, especially when presented in a nice box or basket.
 However, do not give your Chinese counterpart a pear, as it’s associated with separation in China.